 In comparison to the Trezor Model T, the Trezor One is much clunkier to use.

-You could trust that your cryptocurrency funds would be safe with either of these, but the Trezor Model T is the superior option.
+You could trust that your cryptocurrency funds would be safe with either of these, but the Trezor Model T is the superior option (at the moment).

 Both these other options keep your cryptocurrency just as secure.